doc4d/docs/docs/Project/components.md

 #### Updating dependencies

-**Updating a dependency** means downloading a new version of the dependency from GitHub and keeping it ready to be loaded the next time the project is started.
+**Updating a dependency** means downloading a new version of the dependency from GitHub or GitLab and keeping it ready to be loaded the next time the project is started.

 You can update dependencies at any moment, for a single dependency or for all dependencies: